kaitlynhova/BottomSheet/README.md

 - Jest component tests for collapsed, expanded, and dismissed states, scrolling behavior, tab index
 - e2e cypress tests for any important feature using this.
+- pull out any possible function to make unit tests

 2. **A quick note on how you might assist others in adopting/using the component in their code?**